 "A writer is someone for whom writing is more difficult than it is for other people."
 Thomas Mann

-In content editing, I look at the larger parts of the story, identifying and providing suggestions for weaknesses and possible ideas to take strengths to the next level.
-This may include such aspects as plot, characterization, theme, overall story structure, arcs, pacing, conflict, and setting.
-It also may contain more specific elements, like subtext, context, audience experience and appeal, tension, relationships, and hitting the right emotions.
-This edit focuses on what the overall story is.
+In content editing (also called developmental editing), I analyze the larger parts of the story, identifying and providing suggestions for weaknesses and possible ideas to take strengths to the next level.
+This may include such aspects as plot, characters, setting & worldbuilding, theme, and structure.
+It also may contain more specific elements, like subtext, context, audience experience and appeal, relationships, and narrative pacing.
+This edit focuses on what the story is.